nileshbiradarr/QrCode-Generator-With-Python/README.md

 pip install qrcode[pil]

-Here qrcode.py file helps you to manage the size colour of the QR code
+Here qrcode.py file helps you to manage the size and colour of the QR code